brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-03-disney-bsdf-bssrdf-in-blender.md

 tl sss
 tr dark metal
-bl dialectic
+bl dielectric
-br dialectic with some coating
+br dielectric with some coating

-Note: After 27 minutes of rendering sss material is still noisy while metal and dialectics are basically done after about 3 minutes.
+Note: After 27 minutes of rendering sss material is still noisy while metal and dielectrics are basically done after about 3 minutes.